Welcome to the new KidsHealth website! See what is new.

 In an autologous stem cell transplant, your child donates their own blood stem cells.

-Where do blood stem cells come from?
+Where blood stem cells come from

 Healthy blood stem cells can come from 3 different parts of our body: